Blocks

 Solving the block

-Once you've found nonce that produces a low-enough block hash, the block is "solved" and all of the transactions in this block are added to the blockchain.
+Once you've found a nonce that produces a low-enough block hash, the block is "solved" and all of the transactions in this block are added to the blockchain.

-All miners will now head back to the transaction pool and start work on the next candidate block.
+All miners will now head back to the transaction pool and start working on the next candidate block.
 They will use your successful block hash in their next block header (so they can build upon the block you've just mined), and the race to add a new block of transactions to the blockchain starts again.

 Good work.